395t/review-assignments/_summaries/kitaev2020reformer.md

 * How is it realized (technically)?

 ### Attention with locality sensitive hashing
-The first simplification is enforcing identical Queries and Keys, so the linear layers used to project inputs can be reduced and buckets spread more evenly.
+The first simplification is enforcing identical Queries and Keys, so the linear layers used to project inputs can be reduced and the significance of query matching can be considered as self-correlation and equivalence relations.
 There is a key observation of the original original attention formulation: the softmax in $$\operatorname{softmax}\left(Q K^{T}\right)$$ is dominated by the largest terms in $$Q K^{T}$$.
 By the first simplification, this observation reduces to partitioning the query set into nearest neighbors $$q_j \in Q$$ for each query $$q_i$$.